 I developed a Xamarin Application for iPhone that uses iOS ARKit to place webpage thumbnails in an augmented realit 3d space.

 I developed a website that allows users to create and manage virtual bookshelves including lookups to the Amazon eCommerce API.

 I developed a prototype for an iPhone app (Xamarin) to show progress of people on their way home on a map.

-Developed a Unity first person shooter
+Developed a very basic first person shooter in Unity.

 I developed a prototype for a voice controlled browser using UWP/C# and demonstrated it running on Windows Phone, IOT Core, tablet and laptop.

 This year I developed a tongue in cheek website for putting celebrities in your very own prison.

 With the theme of this Hackathon being 'Open Data', I developed a version of SlideShare for Charts.

 This year I attended with a team from Kitbag and we developed a website that showed what each team/person was currently working on.
 Used Signal-R.

 I developed an online tool for validating and formatting Xml strings.